 The long-term job outlook for the industry remains challenging.
-Not enough young men and women are entering the construction sector, a concern as older workers retire.
-And while many skilled trade positions in the utility construction sector offer very competitive salaries and low educational barriers to entry, more young Americans continue to seek debt-laden four-year college degrees.
+Not enough young men and women are entering the construction sector.
+And while many skilled trade positions in the utility construction sector offer very competitive salaries and low educational barriers to entry, too many young Americans still continue to seek debt-laden four-year college degrees.
 Community colleges and vocational institutions offer a variety of vocational training programs, but have been facing lower enrollment numbers for a number of years.

 There are two issues Congress needs to address in workforce development.
 The first is a skills gap, where too many Americans lack the skills or credentials needed for today's infrastructure jobs.
-The second is a people gap too many businesses can't find the employees they need, or when they need them.
+The second is a people gap-too many businesses can't find the employees they need, or when they need them.

 In the long term, policy makers can promote existing workforce development programs, such as support for career and technical education (CTE) programs funded by the Perkins Act.
-President Trump signed in July 2018 a \$1.2 billion reauthorization of the Perkins Act.
-The increase in funding means more students can participate in CTE programs, but educational programs take years to show progress.
-In September 2021, the House Education and Labor Committee recommended an \$80 billion investment in workforce development programs.
+President Trump signed in July 2018 a \$1.2 billion reauthorization of the Perkins Act, with the new law taking effect in July 2019.
+The increase in funding means more students can participate in CTE programs, but educational programs take years to show progress and increase the number of skilled employees available for work.

 Apprenticeships are another means to deliver skilled employees to construction industries.
 However, in the recent past policy makers restricted federal apprenticeship programs, damaging their effectiveness.
-A Trumpera executive order (since repealed) expanded USDOL programs but specifically excluded construction businesses, which made no sense since 65% of existing programs were found in the construction industry.
-However, there has been no expansion of apprenticeship programs since the Biden Administration took office.
+A Trump-era executive order (since repealed) expanded USDOL programs but specifically excluded construction businesses, which made no sense since 65% of existing programs were found in the construction industry.
+There has been no expansion of apprenticeship programs since the Biden Administration took office.